frebib/compiler-construction/README.md

 # A Language parser written with Menhir

+This project is written with [Merlin](https://github.com/the-lambda-church/merlin) in mind and provides some useful completion when using it.
+Make a full build with `make` and completion _should just work_.

+### Parser sources
+All parser source is stored in `src/main`
 * `main.ml` - Top level program that invokes the lexer/parser
 * `lexer.mll` - Text lexer that converts text into tokens
 * `parser.mly` - Token parser that generates the parse tree